 Step 1 – Goto https://vault.bitwarden.com/#/register?email= and register today

 Step 2 – Change any passwords that aren’t unique.
 Use the generate password function in BitWarden to create new secure passwords for you.

 Step 3 – Install bitwarden client on all of your systems including browser

 Step 4 – Sleep better at night knowing you have taken steps towards keeping your business secure online.

 Don’t want to use BitWarden’s cloud?

 If you are interested in setting up your own server we can help out.
-Create your free account on our platform now and use the “Ask an IT Question” to get started.
+Leave us a note below and we can help you get started.